-Figure 8 shows the percentage of 200-variable problems solved as a function of the number of nodes generated.
+Figure 7 shows the percentage of 200-variable problems solved as a function of the number of nodes generated.
 Although Walsh used these problems to argue for the suitability of DDS, we see that both ILDS and purely random sampling perform significantly better.
 (Crawford and Baker [1994] similarly found random sampling effective on scheduling problems that had been converted to satisfiability problems.)
 DFS performs very poorly.
 Adaptive probing performs slightly better than random sampling (this is most noticeable at the extremes of the distribution).
-Although slight, this advantage persisted at all problem sizes we examined (100, 150, 200, and 250 variables).
+Although slight, this advantage persisted at all problem sizes we examined.